freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/sound.md

 ### Callouts

-Callouts are short voice lines that are typically triggered when the player does something special, like triggering multiball.
+Callouts are short voice lines that are typically triggered when the player does something special, like starting multiball.
 The reason for the distinction between callouts and sound effects is that callouts tend to be much more significant to the player than other sounds.
 As such, their playback is managed by a table-wide _Callout Coordinator_ component at the root of the table